xlang-ai/OpenAgents/README.md

 ### Acknowledgements (beyond code)

-Heartfelt appreciation to [Ziyi Huang](https://www.joanna-ziyi-huang.com/), [Roxy Rong](https://www.linkedin.com/in/roxyrong/), [Jansen Wong](https://www.linkedin.com/in/jansenwong/), and [Chen Wu](https://chenwu.io/) for their valuable contributions to the OpenAgents.
+Heartfelt appreciation to [Ziyi Huang](https://www.joanna-ziyi-huang.com/), [Roxy Rong](https://www.linkedin.com/in/roxyrong/), [Jansen Wong](https://www.linkedin.com/in/jansenwong/), and [Chen Henry Wu](https://chenwu.io/) for their valuable contributions to the OpenAgents.
 Their expertise and insights were instrumental in bringing this project to fruition!

 ### Open Source Contributors